COST TO SEND ONE BOOK: 40 cents

 500+ EDUCATION INSTITUTIONS (EARLY CHILDHOOD CENTRES, PRIMARY & SECONDARY SCHOOLS, TECHNICAL COLLEGES AND UNIVERSITIES)

 1 HIV/AIDS CLINIC

-* Volunteers include people from a number of churches in Northwest Tasmania, people from the community and Centrelink and CVGT Australia work placements
+* Volunteers include people from a number of churches in Northwest Tasmania, people from the community, and My Pathway, CVGT Australia and Centrelink work placements.

 THE VISION / LINDA ABBLITT – LAI FOUNDER

 Library Aid International Inc. is the vision of Linda Abblitt, from Tasmania, Australia.

 Linda Abblitt, Dip.Miss, BA (Lib & Info.Sc), M.Ed, founder of Library Aid International, went to Kazakhstan in 1998 with Operation Mobilisation (OM) to set up a school library.
 In 1999, political changes cancelled her plans to work in other former Soviet republics so she responded to a call from Cape Town, South Africa, where a new school was being established for street children.
 Besides setting up the library at School of Hope, Linda helped with teaching, administration and fund-raising.